benjamincharity/angular-keypad/README.md

 export function config(bcKeypadConfigProvider) {
     'ngInject';

-    // Set a project wide default of '7' for the max length bcKeypadConfigProvider.setMaxLength(7);
+    // Set a default of '7' for the max length of all keypads within your module bcKeypadConfigProvider.setMaxLength(7);

 }